Editorial Policy: Our Hiking Gear Editorial Review Standards

 I've owned the Osprey Talon 22 for going on three years now, and it's the pack I grab when I'm not testing something else.
 The AirScape backpanel actually breathes, unlike most foam panels that turn your shirt into a sponge by mile 4.
 The Stow-on-the-Go pole attachment lets me ditch my trekking poles without taking the pack off.

 It's not perfect.
 The hipbelt pockets are tiny, and at $160 it's roughly five times the price of a budget pack.
-But after 800+ miles, the stitching shows zero wear.
-Check Price on Amazon.
+But after 800+ miles, the stitching shows zero wear. .

 Build quality and design details up close